If we don’t win, you don’t pay.

 How to Choose the Right Option for the Minor’s Claim

-Unfortunately, these situations don’t always end with selecting something right for the child.
+Unfortunately, these situations don’t always involve selecting something right for the child.

-For example, if there’s a big settlement that is not needed during minor years, consider a blocked account.
+For example, consider a blocked account if a significant settlement is not needed during minor years.

 A disabled child who will have problems securing gainful employment because of said disability is better suited to a special needs trust.